adammwilson/hSDM_Tutorial/R/hSDM_Tutorial.md

 Metadata for eBird[1] is [available here](http://ebird.org/ebird/data/download)

 For this example we'll use data that has been precompiled using the criteria above.
-If you'd like to see how we compiled these data, [see here](https://github.com/adammwilson/hSDM_Tutorial/blob/master/R/hSDM_DataPrep.md)

 Download species occurrence data
 --------------------------------